keithamus/rollup-plugin-brotli/README.md

 })
 ```

-**options**: Gzip compression options
+**options**: Brotli compression options

-The options available are the [standard options for the zlib module](https://nodejs.org/api/zlib.html#zlib_class_options).
+The options available are the [standard options for the `iltorb` module](https://github.com/mayhemydg/iltorb#brotliparams).

 **additional**: Compress additional files

 This option allows you to compress additional files that were created by other Rollup plugins.

-As the `onwrite` callback for all plugins is executed in the same order they are listed in the `plugins` array, this might only work if the gzip plugin is positioned after all other plugins that create additional files.
+As the `onwrite` callback for all plugins is executed in the same order they are listed in the `plugins` array, this might only work if the brotli plugin is positioned after all other plugins that create additional files.

 **minSize**: Minimum size for compression